Alexis Rondeau & Claude Code · final report

 • No work until then; outcome outside our control.

 My recommendation: ship and document, and reframe the bar to absolute usefulness.
-The model is a uniform notch below the frontier, not broken anywhere; at ~two-thirds of the practical ceiling and strong in absolute terms it is plausibly good enough — and the broad, capacity-bound gap won't yield to more work on this base.
+The model is a uniform notch below the frontier, not broken anywhere; at ~two-thirds of the practical ceiling and strong in absolute terms it is plausibly good enough — and the capacity-bound gap won't yield to more work on this base.
 Re-test when a larger on-device model ships.

 7Reproducibility